 (1a Steven Booth Interests & Attendance Data.pdf)

 Having taught in schools, sixth form college and alternative education settings Sue then became involved in a range of educational initiatives supporting out of school activities.
-Before becoming a member of the Kelford Governing Body she have been a governor in both secondary and primary schools.
+Before becoming a member of the Kelford Governing Body, she has been a governor in both secondary and primary schools.
 Throughout her working life she has been committed to promoting both pupil and family voice.

 (1a Susan Shelley Interests & Attendance Data.pdf)

 Ray Palmer joined the Trust Board of Directors in 2018, having had no previous connection with the MAT or our academies.
 Ray is a professional and competent Health & Safety Consultant with a wide range of experience gained whilst working in a variety of work environments across the public and private sectors.
 Ray is also a sitting Magistrate, a role he has held since 1998.

 (1a Ray Palmer Interests & Attendance Data.pdf)

 Gillian first became a Governor in 2016 in a local primary school and has held Vice Chair of Governing body and Chair of Resources Committee roles.
 During her career Gillian set up a small urban care farm delivering land and animal based opportunities for children with disabilities or learning difficulties, also offering short breaks through the Aiming High Scheme in Doncaster.

 She is also a long standing volunteer for Inspiring the Future regularly attending employability events in in both primary and secondary schools in our region.
 Gillian has worked within the public sector, with close links to Education since 2013 and has worked closely with Educational bodies in recent years such as DfE and The National Governance Association.
 Gillian is delighted to be able to support Nexus through her role as Director.